learn-co-curriculum/design-phase0-whatisauxdesigner/README.md

 ----

 ### [What is Design? by italiaDesign](https://vimeo.com/179726283)
 (6 min) Every year we ask architects and designers this one question: What is design?
-The result is a compilation of thoughts and interpretations of the word ‘design’ and its role in the world.<br>
+The result is a compilation of thoughts and interpretations of the word ‘design’ and its role in the world.<br><br>
 <a href="https://www.youtube.com/watch?v=9_50kJN2kyQ"><img src="https://i.vimeocdn.com/video/587873014.webp?mw=960&amp;mh=540" width="300"></a>

 ----